 In this sense, we will talk about the PCB.
-If at some point in your life you were able to disassemble an electronic device, surely you have found yourself with a “green card”.
+If you were able to disassemble an electronic device at some point in your life, you surely have found yourself with a “green card”.
 This, in simple words, is a PCB.
 It is mostly a PCB X-ray machine.

 The importance of PCB in modern industry

 Motherboards have become the engine of most technology, being placed inside our everyday objects.